Tangzixia/Digital-Prototype/README.md

 Direct contributor: JevenM

 # Note
-For some reason, when you download or clone this repository to your local computer, remember to delete files in the folder suffixed with. pro.
+For some reason, when you download or clone this repository to your local computer, remember to delete files in the folder suffixed with ".pro.user".